The Fantastic History of Salvador Dalí’s Biblia Sacra

 Ewell personally authenticated Park West Gallery’s collection of Biblia Sacra lithographs in 1999.

 If you’ve ever wanted to collect works by a master like Dalí, now is the perfect time.
-For more information on the art of Salvador Dalí, contact our gallery consultants at (800) 521-9654 ext.
+For more information on the art of Salvador Dalí, attend one of our exciting online auctions or contact our gallery consultants at (800) 521-9654 ext.
 4 or at email@example.com after hours.